Mediterranean Turkey, Turkey: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. Be careful to get the right kind.
-Many adapters on sale are just plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and F. Be sure to choose the right type.
+The vast majority of adapters on sale are simply plugs and require your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one is sufficent for most locations.
+This one should be appropriate for most places.

 What to do in Mediterranean Turkey, Turkey